-I read the safeguard section completely and appreciated that the new manual answers some of the most commonly asked questions.
+I read the safeguard section completely and appreciated that the Instant Pot Max manual answers some of the most commonly asked questions.
 Here’s the safeguards that jumped out at me.

 - #4 Do not place the appliance on or in close proximity to a hot gas or electric burner, or a heated oven; heat from an external source will damage the appliance.
 (I’ve seen pictures of so many people accidentally turn on their stove and melt the housing of their pressure cooker.)